 Transplant Service Organization

 The Division of Transplantation is a component of the Department of General Surgery within the Northwestern University Medical School, which is part of Northwestern University.
-The Service is comprised of a Division Chief (Dr Michael Abecassis) and seven additional full-time faculty members (Jonathan P. Fryer, MD, Joseph R. Leventhal, MD, PhD, Juan Carlos Caicedo, MD, Daniela Ladner, MD, MPH, and Jason Wertheim, MD, PhD, Nitin Katariya, MD, and Derrick Christopher, MD).
+The Service is comprised of eight full-time faculty members (Joseph R. Leventhal, MD, PhD, Juan Carlos Caicedo, MD, Daniela Ladner, MD, MPH, Jason Wertheim, MD, PhD, Nitin Katariya, MD, Derrick Christopher, MD, Daniel Borja-Cacho, MD, and Dinee Simpson, MD).
 The attending transplant surgeons rotate responsibilities for inpatient, outpatient and organ procurement services.
 There are three general surgery residents assigned to the Service.
-The Transplant Service is supported by six inpatient transplant nurse clinician specialists, three kidney transplant coordinators, and two outpatient nurse clinician specialists.
+The Transplant Service is supported by inpatient transplant nurse clinician specialists, kidney transplant coordinators, and outpatient nurse clinician specialists.

 The fellows are responsible to be on daily morning work rounds and afternoon teaching rounds.
 As the year progresses, they are increasingly responsible in decision- making and by the end of the first year, they are able to formulate and implement plans of care for each patient.
 They are also responsible for seeing the patients in our outpatient transplant clinic twice a week, as well as performing outpatient procedures, such as liver biopsy, large volume paracentesis, when required.
 The Division of Transplantation has priority operating time seven days per week for conduct of kidney transplantation.
 The Division also has three elective operating days per week set aside solely for vascular access procedures.